I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_data_header.md

 ## Members

-`dwDataSize`

-Specifies the size, in bytes, of all the information represented by this DATA_HEADER structure.
-For example, if <b>dwSignature</b> is DATA_UFM_SIG, this value represents the size, in bytes, of the font's <a href="..\prntfont\ns-prntfont-_unifm_hdr.md">UNIFM_HDR</a> structure and all associated structures.
-The size value does not include any byte padding required to align the next DATA_HEADER structure to a DWORD.

-`dwReserved`

-Not used.
-Must be set to zero.

 `dwSignature`

 Specifies the signature value identifying the type of data in the data section.
 Valid signature values are listed in the following table.